-FAQ ABOUT OUR CONFERENCES
+FAQ ABOUT OUR PINK SUMMITS

-From the consensus of faculty and select participants, work sessions will develop a paper with recommendations on what gender-specific clinical practices and safety protocols should be researched and/or implemented to best treat females with concussions.
+From the consensus of faculty and participants, we will offer recommendations on what sex/gender-specific clinical practices and safety protocols should be researched and/or implemented to best treat females with concussions.

-WHAT IS THE PROBLEM THEY ADDRESS?
+WHAT IS THE PROBLEM THAT THESE SUMMITS ADDRESS?

 While research shows females may have different injury rates, symptoms, and rates of recovery, the medical community does not yet have any gender-specific guidelines, protocols, or resources for females with concussions.